 “We have four species of carp from Asia in the United States.
 All four are invasive, and they all negatively affect our ecosystems,” says Dr. Bernie Kuhajda, Science Programs Manager at the Tennessee Aquarium.

 “Invasive species don’t add positively to the aquatic environment,” Kuhajda adds.
 “They wreak havoc and cause our native species to decline and — in some severe instances — to completely disappear.”

 In the last quarter-century, the carps’ rapid rate of reproduction has resulted in an unassailable spread throughout the length of the river and into many of its tributaries, including the Cumberland River and Tennessee River.

-In an effort to educate the public about Asian carp, the Aquarium has prepared the following trio of informational videos covering the potential danger — both ecological and economic — posed by these invasive fish, the methods being used to remove them from waterways and why carp should be on more seafood aficionados’ radars.
+In an effort to educate the public about the incoming wave of carp, the Aquarium has prepared the following trio of informational videos covering the potential danger — both ecological and economic — posed by these invasive fish, the methods being used to remove them from waterways and why they should be on more seafood aficionados’ radars.

 Fig. 2 Leaping Carp jumping out of the water

 Fig. 3 Carp collected inside boat